jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Introduction

-The contents of an object might be arbitrary.
+The contents of an object can be arbitrary.
 Anything may be put inside an object:

 <img src="images/Classes.001.png" width="200" />